United States energy law: Federal laws

 The Price-Anderson Nuclear Industries Indemnity Act was first enacted in 1957, and has been renewed periodically, which governs a no-fault insurance regime for nuclear accidents.
 The statute was upheld as constitutional in Duke Power Co. v.
 Carolina Environmental Study Group, 438 U.S. 59 (1978).

 In response to the OPEC oil embargo, Congress passed the Energy Reorganization Act of 1974 and the Energy Policy and Conservation Act in 1975.
+After natural gas shortages in 1976-1977, Congress passed the Natural Gas Policy Act of 1978.

 The Department of Energy and its constituent Federal Energy Regulatory Commission (FERC) were created in 1977, through the Department of Energy Organization Act.
 The stated purposes of these "federal energy laws and regulations is to provide affordable energy by sustaining competitive markets, while protecting the economic, environmental, and security interests of the United States."
 The U.S. Nuclear Regulatory Commission (NRC) regulates the use of nuclear power and its uses as a defense weaponry.

 Other statutes are the Public Utility Regulatory Policies Act, the Energy Security Act, the Price-Anderson Nuclear Industries Indemnity Act, and the Energy Policy Act of 1992 Most of these laws are codified at U.S. Code, Title 16, Chapter 12 – Federal regulation and development of power.
 The Commodity Futures Modernization Act of 2000 also affects energy trading companies.
 The Oil Pollution Act of 1973 and Oil Pollution Act of 1990 affect the transportation of oil on the high seas.

-As of January 1, 2008, the federal excise tax was 18.3 cents per gallon on gasoline, 24.3 cents per gallon on diesel, and 13 cents per gallon on gasohol.
+As of January 1, 2008, the federal excise tax was 18.3 cents per gallon on gasoline, 24.3 cents per gallon on diesel, and 13 cents per gallon on gasohol, all of which goes into the Highway Trust Fund.